MengBaofh/MEBsociety/README.md

 # MBsociety
 # More:
 Author:MengBao(fh)

-API(The latest):3.14.0
+API(The latest):5.0.0

-Reprinting is prohibited without permission!

-Plugin open source,You can pull branches and create again.

 # Introduction to plugin:
-Collect guilds, marriage, vip and its management, op management, title, GUI store, bottom, chat and other systems in one plug-in
+Guilds, marriage, vip and its management, op management, title, GUI store, bottom, chat and ...
 # PocketMine Plugin